ucsdmanorlab/bootstrapper/README.md

 ```
 pip install git+https://github.com/ucsdmanorlab/bootstrapper.git
 ```
 ## Getting Started
+Bootstrapper has the following main components:
+- **Volumes**: 3D Zarr image arrays, with or without labels or masks
+- **Models**: PyTorch models for training and prediction
+- **Commands**: Configurable CLI commands for training, prediction, post-processing, and evaluation

-Bootstrapper has the following commands, typically run in the given order:
+The following are the primary Bootstrapper commands, typically run in the given order:
-- `bs prepare` : Prepare data and config files for the following steps
+- `bs prepare` : Prepare volumes and config files for the following steps

 - `bs train` : Train a model